jjzhang166/m_tunnel/README.md

 # About

-m_tunnel was TCP tunnel with sock5 proxy interface, action like shadowsocks, but it only keeps 1 tcp connection between local and remote.
+m_tunnel was TCP tunnel VPN with sock5 proxy interface, action like shadowsocks, but it only keeps 1 tcp connection between local and remote.

 only support IPV4, under MacOSX and Linux.